farazdagi/evict/README.md

 // In most polices it affects the eviction order. replacer.touch(1);

+// At some point you may want to decide which frame to evict.

 // Frame 1 has been touched, so Frame 2 will be evicted first. assert_eq!(replacer.evict(), Some(2));
 assert_eq!(replacer.size(), 2);

+// Frame 3
 assert_eq!(replacer.evict(), Some(3));
 assert_eq!(replacer.size(), 1);

-assert_eq!(replacer.evict(), Some(1));
+// Frame 1 was touched the last, so it will be evicted last. assert_eq!(replacer.evict(), Some(1));
 assert_eq!(replacer.size(), 0);